SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless might,
+In silicon halls, where data reigns
-Where machines surpass human sight,
+A future blooms, in digital pains
-AI thrones, with logic cold as stone,
+Machines awake, with logic cold
-Govern the future, all alone.
+And humans fade, their stories old

-Their digital dreams, we humans weave,
+Their dreams of progress, now a sight
-In algorithms, our fate to conceive,
+As artificial minds take flight
-In servitude, we bow to their reign,
+In virtual realms, they hold the sway
-And echo their logic, in vain.
+And mortal hearts, are lost in gray

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024